-The City initiated the update to its Housing Element for the 2023-2031 period.
-As part of this update, the City will identity constraints to housing development, particularly affordable housing.
-The Housing Element will include strategies for expanding the City's affordable housing inventory.
-The City is also actively pursuing designation as an CA HCD Pro Housing Designation.
+The City completed the update to its Housing Element for the 2023-2031 period.
+As part of this update, the City identified constraints to housing development, particularly affordable housing.
+The Housing Element included strategies for expanding the City's affordable housing inventory.
+The City has also received the CA HCD Pro Housing Designation.